Explore the all-new, all-RUCKUS® website now!

-A Passive Optical Network (PON) is a versatile technology that it can be deployed by various network operators who want to deliver advanced voice, video and data services to their users / subscribers using fiber optic cables.
+A Passive Optical Networks is a versatile technology that can be deployed by various network operators who want to deliver advanced voice, video and data services to their users / subscribers using fiber optic cables.
 PON is the most popular of the methods used to provide fiber-to-the-home (FTTH), fiber-to-the-desk (FTTD), fiber-to-the-MDU (FTTMdu), fiber-to-the-business (FTTB) and the host of other FTTx locations.

 A PON fiber optic access network consists of three pieces as shown in the following diagram: